-Apply for your VISA for Uganda and eTA for Kenya in sufficient time to receive it before departure.
+Apply for your VISA for Ghana with sufficient time to receive it before departure.
+Be aware that you will be required to send your passport to the embassy in Washington DC.

-\Please note that vaccination requirements could change.
+Please note that vaccination requirements could change.

 PACKING LIST